alex-sandercock/Capturing_genomic_diversity/README.md

 ## Notes
 This will not work on a Windows machine.

-An R function to perform this analysis is being developed for the BIGr package (github.com/alex-sandercock/BIGr)
+An R function to perform this analysis has been added to the BIGr package (github.com/alex-sandercock/BIGr)

 #### Release: